blackbeam/rust-mysql-simple/README.md

 *   `{query|exec}_fold` - to fold the set of `T: FromRow` to a single value;
 *   `{query|exec}_drop` - to immediately drop the result.

-The trait also defines additional helper for a batch statement execution.
+The trait also defines the `exec_batch` function, which is a helper for batch statement execution.

 [crate docs]: https://docs.rs/mysql
 [mysql_common docs]: https://docs.rs/mysql_common